uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - Use the [ISO 639-2 Codes for the Representation of Names and Languages](https://www.loc.gov/standards/iso639-2/php/code_list.php) to identify the correct language code.
 - Multiple language codes should be separated by a semi-colon.
 - Example value: `eng`, `fre`, `spa`
+- This field is suggested for DPLA aggregation!

 ### rights